Content and Requirements of the First Year Project

 - The data under study must undergo some kind of appropriate analysis.
 In the case of a completed experiment, this may be a partial or complete statistical analysis.
 In the case of pilot results the analysis may be aimed at assessing the viability of the project and describing results to date.

 - The project must be an APA style paper (10-15 pages is acceptable).
 The paper should include (a) why the project is being done, (b) what methods have been used, (c) what the results are to date and what they mean.
-The paper is due one week prior to the oral presentation.
+The paper is due one week prior to the First Year Project Symposium.

-- The oral report of the project will be presented at the First Year Symposium and should be in the format of a convention paper.
+- The public presentation of the project will be presented at the First Year Symposium and should be in the format of a convention paper.
 The time limit will be approximately 15 minutes with 5 minutes allowed for questions.

 Mentoring Committee Evaluation